laurieroy/next-portfolio/README.md

 # personal app
-This is a [code-along](https://www.udemy.com/course/next-js-with-react-build-personal-app-blogs-portfolios/learn/lecture/34549602#overview) to learn Next.js in Dec 2022.
+This is a [code-along](https://www.udemy.com/course/next-js-with-react-build-personal-app-blogs-portfolios/learn/lecture/34549602#overview) by [Filip Jerga](https://academy.eincode.com) to learn Next.js in Dec 2022.
 It is a restart as I lost access to the previous work I'd done.

 CSS: TailwindCSS